chinychin99/chinychin99/README.md

 # 👋 Hi, I’m Biak Chin! #

-I’m a **Computer Science and Business Administration student at Northeastern University** passionate about combining my technical and communication skills to solve problems in creative ways.
+I’m a **Computer Science and Business Administration** student at **Northeastern University** with a strong interest in using software and data to solve real world problems.
+I’m especially motivated by projects that serve my community, improve accessibility, and turn complex problems into practical, usable tools.

-- 🌱 I’m still fairly new to coding, but I’m always excited to learn, experiment and grow.
-- ⚡ I love building **fun yet practical apps** that people can actually use.
+- 💻 Building and strengthening my foundation in programming, algorithms, and software development with a focus on writing clear, reliable code
-- 📊 I’m especially interested in **analyzing and organizing data** to uncover insights and drive decisions.
+- 📊 Interested in data analysis, organization, and visualization to uncover insights that support better decision making
+- 🌍 Enjoy creating applications with real users in mind, particularly those that address everyday challenges and community needs
-- 💡 In the future, I hope to explore **financial modeling** and the intersection of **finance + computer science**.
+- 📈 Exploring financial modeling, analytics, and data-driven problem solving, especially at the intersection of finance and computer science
+- 🚀 Constantly learning, experimenting, and iterating to build technology that is both impactful and scalable

 ## 🛠️ Languages & Tools ##
 - **Programming:** Java, Python, Racket, HTML, CSS, JavaScript (React, TypeScript, Node)